alinapak/ResponsiveGardenPictureAppWithSASS/README.md

 ![image](https://user-images.githubusercontent.com/99712422/161115893-e841d7c6-5397-455f-96c1-2e36ddae854c.png)

-  i.
-You should install Live sass Compiler, if you don't see this button;
+   * You should install Live sass Compiler, if you don't see this button;
-  ii.
-It is needed to be done, to compile CSS files.
+   * It is needed to be done, to compile CSS files.
 7. Press Go Live to have a look at this project: